-Murray J. McAllister, PsyD, is the executive director of the Institute for Chronic Pain (ICP).
+Murray J. McAllister, PsyD, is a pain psychologist and consults to health systems on improving pain.
+He is the editor and founder of the Institute for Chronic Pain (ICP).
 The ICP is an educational and public policy think tank.
-Its mission is to lead the field in making pain management more empirically supported.
-Additionally, the ICP provides Academic quality information on chronic pain that is approachable to patients and their families.
-Dr. McAllister is also the clinical director of pain services for Courage Kenny Rehabilitation Institute (CKRI), part of Allina Health, in Minneapolis, MN.
-Among other services, CKRI provides chronic pain rehabilitation services on a residential and outpatient basis.
+In its mission is to lead the field in making pain management more empirically supported, the ICP provides academic quality information on chronic pain that is approachable to patients and their families.

 I recently came across this blog post in my reading and thought that it would be a good conversation starter.
 In the post, Mark MacLeod, MD, raises the point that we need to have an on-going discussion about values in healthcare.
 Dr. MacLeod is on to something here.
 In his piece, Dr. MacLeod is writing within and about the Canadian healthcare system.
 However, his point is applicable to any country’s healthcare system.
 We need to engage in a communal dialogue about our values when it comes to what we should (or should not) do with our healthcare systems.

 Thomas Kuhn, a historian of science, popularized the notion of a scientific paradigm in the second half of the 20th century and since then almost every significant change in a field of study gets characterized as a paradigm shift.
 So, it is a bit of a cliché to talk of the paradigm shift that is going on in the field of chronic pain management.
 Nonetheless, it is true.
 We are actually witnessing it happening.